Popcorn-Factory/Arsonist-RoR2/README.md

         - Added checks to prevent position count from setting count to a negative value.
         - Changed Zero Point Blast's cancellation priority for Masochism to cancel easier.
         - Added some mitigations on UI to prevent hooks from breaking
+        - Added some checks to prevent sounds and VFX from constantly playing even after the game has ended.

 ## Trailer
 <div>